Kitware/trame/docs/api/source/trame.html.deckgl.rst

 trame.html.deckgl
 =========================

-You can find more information about using deck.gl with Trame |module_link|.
+You can find more information about using deck.gl with trame |module_link|.

 .. |module_link| raw:: html